 - yarn: ">=1.15"

-If your system versions do not meet both requirements, the installation bootstrap will result in an ERROR.
+If you're using a version of Node or Yarn that's less than what's required, the installation bootstrap will result in an ERROR.
 To check, please run the following from your terminal command line:

 Please do upgrade accordingly.
 Then proceed to the Redwood installation when you're ready!